mahfoud-mehalli/task-tracker/README.md

 # Task Tracker:
 Welcome to the Task Tracker Application repository! 🚀<br/>
-## Overview
+### Overview
 Hey there!
 Welcome to the Task Tracker Application repository.
-I'm excited to share my latest project developed during my internship at CodSoft - the Task Tracker Application!
 This application is designed to streamline your task management process effortlessly.
 Whether you're adding, updating, deleting tasks, or marking them complete, this application has got you covered!

 # Features:
 <ul>